 To find the best solution to your current health and wellbeing…

-I suggest keeping a food diary for one week and record the following:
+I suggest keeping a mindful eating journal for one week and recording the following:

-- What and how much you ate (e.g. 1 cup boiled white rice, 200g BBQ steak).
+- What and how much did you eat (e.g., 1 cup boiled white rice, 200g BBQ steak)?

-- Why you ate e.g. hunger, boredom or stress?
+- Why did you eat, e.g., for hunger, boredom, or stress?

 - When you eat, do you focus just on eating?

-- What are the trends to your eating?
+- What are the trends in your eating?

 - Record what you have had to eat or drink just after you have eaten.

-- Try not to change what, when and how you eat because you are recording it!
-Remember this is an assessment of your usual way of eating, not a judgment.
+- Try not to change what, when, or how you eat because you are recording it!
+Remember, this is an assessment of your usual way of eating, not a judgement.

-- Simple ways to record: picture record on your smartphone, notes app on your phone, or handwritten in your diary/ journal.
+- Simple ways to record: picture record on your smartphone, notes app on your phone, or handwritten in your diary or journal.

-- Make any notes about activities in your day that impacted on your eating e.g. a busy day at work, ill health, poor sleep.
+- Make any notes about activities in your day that impacted your eating, e.g., a busy day at work, ill health, poor sleep.

-- You may also make comments on how well different meals or snacks suited you.
+- You may also make comments on how well different meals or snacks suit you.

-Your completed food diary will provide valuable information on your eating habits, including your triggers (or drivers) for eating.
+Your completed journal will provide valuable information on your eating habits, including your triggers (or drivers) for eating.

 Take up the challenge